carlvice/HelloWorld/README.md

 # Zeitgeist Transaction Manager

-This project is the Java Implemetation of the Zeitgeist Transaction Manager
+This project is the Java Implemetation of the Zeitgeist Transaction Manager in C.

 ### Reference -